fmbot-discord/docs/docs/faq.md

 ---

+### I'm not visible in Global WhoKnows

+We sometimes remove users from Global WhoKnows that manipulate plays or scrobbles to get on top of our global charts.
+If you're not showing on the global charts this could be the case.

+You can use the `.privacy` command to check your status.
+Set your privacy to global and it will be visible, along with all necessary info.

+Users get filtered automatically for 3 months from Global WhoKnows when:

+- They have over 6 days of listening time in 8 days (thats less then 6 hours of sleep per night)
+- They have an average of over 650 scrobbles / day in an 8 day period

+---

 ### I have an issue with Last.fm

 We are not affiliated with Last.fm.
 This bot only uses their API to show you and your friends their statistics.